Rocco-Gossmann/RayLibTheater/docs/scenes.md

 This will transition to the next given Scene ` s `.

 You can also pass in ` NULL ` / ` nullptr ` / ` 0 `.
-This will Unload the current Scene and then Exit the Application.
+This will Unload the current Scene and then exit the Application.

 So to end the Application, use
 ```c++